What is Le Le Chinese Reading Pen Pen 樂樂文化 system?

 I’ve written a post previously about three different “pens” we have for reading Chinese.
 Our favourite pen is the LeLe Chinese pen, and this post is a more detailed review on how we use it.
 (In case you’re wondering, yes, we bought all the pens and books at full retail price, and yes, they all have a different purpose).

 LeLe Chinese is actually a series of highly-engaging picture book graded readers (with versions available in both simplified and traditional), and it has on optional pen which can read the books.
-The intention of the books is to “literacy through literature” – which is to say that by reading lots of books, the child will naturally pick up characters.
+The intention of the books according to their author Cathy Lee is to “literacy through literature” – which is to say that by reading lots of books, the child will naturally pick up characters.
 The highly unique aspect of this pen, is you can point it at any Chinese character, on any page, and it will each individual character.
 For this reason, the Le Le books need no pinyin, and it the child can focus fully on the characters.

 The books come in three sets of 100, starting with “Red” set, then “Yellow”, and finally the hardest is “Green”.
 Each book is 8 – 10 pages.
 My K1 daughter is able to read most of the Red sets by herself, and then just get help with the harder parts.
 Likewise my P2 daughter can read most of the yellow set, and uses the pen to fill in the gaps.
 Meanwhile my toddler just uses the pen for everything!
 Each level introduces a few hundred new characters, which are then repeated in different contexts.
 So in total, the full set is 300 books, and cover over 1000 of the most popular Chinese characters.